30 Years of Unmatched Treatment and Life-Saving Care

 No other hospital in the state can offer this level of care.

 Baptist Health Heart Failure and Transplant Institute is one of the most comprehensive heart transplant centers in the country.
-Arkansas’s first heart transplant was completed at Baptist Health-Little Rock in November 1989, and since that time, more than 285 heart transplants have been performed.
-Baptist Health was also the first to implant a left ventricular device (LVAD) and have since implanted more than 400 of these life-extending devices.
+Arkansas’s first heart transplant was completed at Baptist Health-Little Rock in November 1989, and since that time, more than 289 heart transplants have been performed.
+Baptist Health was also the first in Arkansas to implant a left ventricular device (LVAD) and have since implanted more than 400 of these life-extending devices.

 As a patient in our Heart Failure Program, you have access to the most comprehensive set of heart failure management protocols available in the state – provided by some of the region’s most renowned cardiologists.